 Your application will draw more interest when a recruiter can clearly see that your background aligns closely with the requirements stated in the job description.

-Top tip for writing your resume from Kim Bogart in our Calgary office
+Top tip for writing your resume from Alissa Ensor in our Houston office

 “Understand what the hiring manager is looking for, and tailor your experience to the industry and job you’re applying for.
 Include a header and summary in your resume.
 Lastly, don’t forget about your cover letter.
 It is your opportunity to summarise your resume highlights in an easy to read format.”